 TGbe editor: Please change the following paragraph in 25.3.18:

-When a non-AP MLD with dot11EHTEMLMROptionActivated equal to true (re)associates with an AP MLD, the EMLMR mode is disabled by default.
-If a non-AP MLD with dot11EHTEMLMROptionActivated equal to true intends to enable or disable EMLMR mode after association with an AP MLD that sets its EMLMR Support subfield to 1, then a non-AP STA affiliated with the non-AP MLD shall transmit an EML Operating Mode Notification frame with EMLMR Mode subfield equal to 1 or 0, respectively.
+(#16656, 16303)When a non-AP MLD with dot11EHTEMLMROptionActivated equal to true (re)associates with an AP MLD, the EMLMR mode is disabled by default.
+If a non-AP MLD with dot11EHTEMLMROptionActivated equal to true intends to enable EMLMR mode, disable EMLMR mode, or update the Nss in enabled EMLMR mode after association with an AP MLD that sets its EMLMR Support subfield to 1, then a non-AP STA affiliated with the non-AP MLD shall transmit an EML Operating Mode Notification frame with EMLMR Mode subfield equal to 1 or 0, respectively.

+(#16656, 16303) NOEE----A non-AP MLD with the affiliated EMLMR STA(s) uses the EML Operating Mode Notification frame with EMLMR Mode subfield equal to 1 to update its Nss in the emabled EMLMR mode.

 TGbe editor: Please add the following text before the last paragraph in 25.3.18:

+(#15923, 16430)The first AP affiliated with an AP MLD should not perform the frame exchanges with an EMLMR STA affiliated with a non-AP MLD at the TBTT of second AP affiliated with the AP MLD if the link where the second AP works is an EMLMR link of the non-AP MLD.

+(#16430, 17988) The first AP affiliated with an AP MLD should not perform the frame exchanges with an EMLMR STA affiliated with a non-AP MLD if the second AP affiliated with the AP MLD in a link which is an EMLMR link of the non-AP MLD is transmit group-addressed frames.

 9.4.1.70 EML Control field

+TGbe editor: Please change 9.4.1.70 as follows:

 ……

-The EMLMR Link Bitmap subfield indicates the subset of the enabled links that is used by the non-AP MLD in the EMLMR mode.
-The bit position i of the EMLMR Link Bitmap subfield corresponds to the link with the Link ID equal to i and is set to 1 to indicate that the link is used by the non-AP MLD for the EMLMR mode and is a member of the EMLMR links; otherwise the bit position is set to 0.
+(#16057)The EMLMR Link Bitmap subfield indicates the subset of the enabled links that is used by the non-AP MLD in the EMLMR mode.
+The bit position i of the EMLMR Link Bitmap subfield corresponds to the link with the Link ID equal to i and is set to 1 to indicate that the link is used by the non-AP MLD for the EMLMR mode and is a member of the EMLMR link(s); otherwise the bit position is set to 0.
 The EMLMR Link Bitmap subfield is present if the EMLMR Mode subfield is equal to 1 and is not present otherwise.

 ……